"Dynamics and Impacts of Platforms and Ecosystems" (HICSS minitrack)

-Understanding modern-day’s competition and survival of organizations oftentimes requires ecosystem-centric perspectives.
+Understanding modern-day competition and the survival of organizations oftentimes requires an ecosystem lens.
 This is because digital technologies have enabled new complementarities between actors within and across industries (e.g., Cusumano et al. 2019).
 The increasing platformization of firms and technologies has important implications in how companies create and capture value.
 In this new “digital first” economy (Baskerville et al. 2020), transaction and innovation platforms have become dominant forms of organization (Gawer 2021, de Reuver et al. 2018, van Dijck 2018).
-For scholars interested in platforms and ecosystems, this opens up at least two interesting avenues of research:
+As scholars interested in platforms and ecosystems, we…

-We invite scholars to reflect on the mechanisms of emergence, stabilization, and downfall of platforms.
-Existing platform research has already introduced important mechanisms for platform emergence and growth such as network externalities (e.g., Eisenmann et al. 2011; Karhu and Ritala, 2021), generativity (e.g., Furstenau et al., forthcoming), or legitimization (Taeuscher and Rothe, 2021).
-Beyond traditional views on growth of users, complementors, and firm size, platform providers also collect more and more data (Aaltonen et al. 2020) that can be used for producing superior machine learning and AI applications.
-We would like to learn how mechanisms like these explain how platform providers such as Amazon, Meta, Apple, or less well known providers established dominant positions in their own and in complementary markets.
-Here, the role of complementors as contributors or suppressors of platformization might be of particular interest.
-Change in digital technologies might also change dynamics.
-Decentralized infrastructures such as “Web 3.0” might challenge current forms of organizing ecosystems via platforms.
-New AI applications on large language models such as ChatGPT indicate a shift from producing value through matching complementors and users to learning how to produce content and services from data over time.
-Thus, it might be up to discussion whether the digital technologies that have led to the emergence of platforms might also bring them down.
-We therefore ask scholars to reflect, among others on:
+In the past decade(s), platform research has introduced important mechanisms for explaining platform emergence and growth such as network externalities (e.g., Eisenmann et al. 2011; Karhu and Ritala, 2021), generativity (e.g., Furstenau et al., 2023), or legitimization (Taeuscher and Rothe, 2021).
+Beyond traditional views on the growth of users, complementors, and firm size, platform providers collect more and more data (Aaltonen et al. 2020) that can be used for producing superior machine learning and AI applications.
+At the same time, ML and AI applications produce new data to provide growth of platforms (Gregory et al. 2021).
+Large language model platforms such as (Chat)GPT indicate a shift from producing value through matching complementors and users to learning how to produce content and services from data over time.
+Decentralized infrastructures such as “Web 3.0” might challenge current forms of organizing ecosystems via platforms, because data and rights to use data are shared under new terms.

-Platforms and ecosystems promise accessibility and democritization of creating and capturing value by inverting the firm (Parker et al. 2017) or producing new labor markets in a sharing economy (Nian et al. 2021).
-We have learned, however, that platform providers accumulate power, sometimes leading to misuse of market dominance (Aral, 2021; Khan, 2019).
-This is important, because platforms and ecosystems affect their environment.
-Recommender systems of Instagram have been perceived as harmful for teenagers, eventually inducing testimonies of leading managers before US congress.
-Crowdfunding platforms have not torn down socio-economic barriers (Kim and Hann, 2019) and peer-to-peer lending platforms affected decisions as personal as ones on abortion and women's health (Ozer et al. 2022).
-Observations like these ask for more research on the impact of platforms and ecosystems:
+Platforms and ecosystems promise accessibility and democratization of value creation and capture by inverting the firm (Parker et al. 2017) or producing new labor markets in a sharing economy (Nian et al. 2021).
+We have, however, learned that platform providers accumulate power, sometimes leading to the misuse of market dominance (Aral, 2021; Khan, 2019).
+This is important because platforms and ecosystems affect their environment.
+Recommendation systems of Instagram, for example, have been perceived as harmful for teenagers, eventually inducing testimonies of leading managers before the US Congress.
+Crowdfunding platforms have not torn down socio-economic barriers (Kim and Hann, 2019), and peer-to-peer lending platforms have affected decisions as personal as ones on abortion and women's health (Ozer et al. 2022).

 Bibliography